-

 This post is also available in: Deutsch

-Kanban Swimlanes are the Kanban view feature that enables two-dimensional card grouping, similar to a chessboard.
+Kanban Swimlanes are the Kanban view feature that enables two-dimensional card grouping.
+The result is similar to a chessboard.
 Additional horizontal divisions within a Kanban space represent different categories of card grouping.

 When there are a large number of tasks to manage, swimlanes can help to break the work down into smaller, more manageable chunks, making it easier to focus on one thing at a time.